 #5: The salary is way too high

 Okay, there is no industry standard when it comes to pricing your services as a freelancer.
 But if you see encoding jobs that promise “millions of dollars” to the most diligent worker.
-Well, sorry to disappoint but encoders can only earn a miniscule fraction of that.
+Well, sorry to disappoint but encoders can only earn a minuscule fraction of that.

 Not that data encoding is a trivial job, it’s just that you need to make sure the pricing is at least commensurate to the effort required to do the job.